suresh2727/Card/README.md

-# Card
+# Card.
-Card using HTML CSS flexbox with pic provided in the repo...
+Card using HTML CSS flexbox with pic provided in the repo.....